 The fourth MotoGP Practice Session at the Termas de Rio Hondo session was red-flagged twice as Octo Pramac Yakhnich Ducati rider Scott Redding’s soft compound tyre was seen disintegrating as he entered approached Turn six.

 The only footage available was that from on-board the Ducati of Andrea Dovizioso who was behind Redding on track.
-The tyre looked to explode on track and anything in the vicinity above it, including the seat.
+The tyre looked to explode on track and anything in the vicinity above it, including the seat was damaged.
 The bike did not fall to the ground as Redding was able to pull up in the gravel without dropping it however there was still a lot of damage done.
 The tread of the tyre littered the track and the session had to be stopped.
 FP4 restarted and then was stopped with just over four minutes to go as concerns grew about the soft compound Michelin.

 The Ducati was then returned to the pit garage on the back of a trailer, the rear of the machine had to be concealed with a red blanket by the Ducati team to reduce speculation.
 The garage door was then closed to avoid any further speculation and media attention.

 Redding was able to walk away from the incident however he did appear to be in pain as he walked to the safety area of the track; he appeared to be hunched over and was keen to check his back.
 He was able to return to the track when the session restarted.

 Redding's medium compound tyre had been used for seven laps before it disintegrated; the cause of the tyre failing is still under investigation.
 In the meantime both of the rear tyre options have been withdrawn and what is described as an extra ‘special’ rear has been introduced to the riders and teams, all riders will receive four of this tyre for Sunday.

 Termas de Rio Hondo - the grueling track